GoogleCloudPlatform/point-of-sale/anthos-baremetal-edge-deployment/README.md

 Proceed!!
 ```

-8. Run the Ansible playbook for installing Anthos Bare Metal on the GCE instances
+3.2) Run the Ansible playbook for installing Anthos Bare Metal on the GCE instances
 ```sh
 # this will configure the GCE instances with all the necessary tools, install Anthos BareMetal, install Anthos
 # Config Management and configure it to sync with the configs at $ROOT_REPO_URL/anthos-baremetal-edge-deployment/acm-config-sink
 ansible-playbook -i inventory cloud-full-install.yml
 ```
+---

-9. Login to the Kubernetes cluster running on Anthos Bare Metal in GCE
+### 4. Login to the ABM kubernetes cluster in the Google Clod console
+4.1) Copy the utility script into the admin GCE instance and generate a token
 ```sh
 # Copy the utility scripts into the admin node of the cluster
 scp -i ~/.ssh/cnucs-cloud scripts/cloud/cnuc-k8s-login-setup.sh abm-admin@cnuc-1: